-$$\alpha \cdot H^ c_B > V{attack} \tag{2}$$
+$$\lambda At \cdot H^ c_B > V{attack} \tag{2}$$

-Equation (2) implies that the costs of attacking the blockchain must exceed the expected returns of doing so (Budish, 2018).
+Equation (2) states that the costs of attacking the blockchain must exceed the expected returns of doing so (Budish, 2022).
 If condition (2) holds, the attack is economically unviable for a potential attacker, and system stability is maintained.
 It follows that the computing capacity devoted to mining is an essential variable for generating trust in a PoW-based decentralized transaction system, such as Bitcoin.
-Two aspects of the incentive compatibility are fundamental: First, the cost patterns derived in (2) refer to a pure flow quantity, namely the operating costs H^c_B for maintaining the system.
-Influences of other variables, such as the level of confidence in the overall system and the static value of mining equipment, are not included.
-Second, the security of the decentralized ledger is linearly dependent on the mining costs H^c_B .
-A sharp and unpredictable drop in the hash-rate, such as the exogenous shocks we will discuss later, should immediately impact the fragility of the network.
+Two aspects of condition (2) are fundamental: First, the cost patterns refer to a pure flow quantity, namely the operating costs $H^c_B$ for maintaining the system.
+Other variables, such as the level of confidence in the overall system and the static value of mining equipment, are not included.
+Thus, it is assumed that capital stocks will not be affected by the attack.
+Second, the security of the decentralized ledger linearly depends on the mining costs $H^c_B$ .
+A sharp and unpredictable drop in the hash-rate, such as the exogenous shocks we will discuss later, should immediately impact the network's fragility.